Value added tax - submitting an annual declaration or advance notification

 Who has to pay the tax?

 As a consumer tax, the turnover tax is designed such that the financial burden is borne by the consumer.
 It is however technically not possible to charge turnover tax to the consumer.
 The party liable to pay turnover tax is therefore generally the entrepreneur who exports a turnover.
-He is responsible for passing on the turnover tax to the recipient of his services as part of the price.
-In many cases entrepreneurs make this evident by declaring the turnover tax separately on their invoices for taxable turnovers.
-When issuing invoices to other entrepreneurs, they are even obliged by law to openly declare the tax amount.
 Because turnover tax is charged to the consumers via the entrepreneur, it counts as an indirect tax.

 The Turnover Tax Law (UStG) stipulates that in some exceptional cases it is not the supplier but the recipient of the benefit who owes the value added tax.
 This tax liability of the recipient of the benefit, also called "Reverse-Charge-Rule", applies e.g. if companies located abroad carry out deliveries subject to tax or render other services subject to tax in Germany.
 In these cases, the recipient of the benefit is the partly liable to pay the turnover tax, if he is an entrepreneur or a legal entity under public law.